Infinite-Impact-Insights/kig.re/_posts/2018-05-15-aws-ebs-c5-read-only-file-system.md

 Despite finding [several](https://forums.aws.amazon.com/post!post.jspa?forumID=30&threadID=269150&messageID=818393&reply=true) [threads](https://forums.aws.amazon.com/thread.jspa?messageID=818393#818393) describing my exact problem, I quickly realized that NONE of the threads contained a solution!!!!!
 Now single customer who reported the problem said on the forum — "Yay!", it worked!

+{{site.data.macros.continue}}

-Because there were no suggestions besides increasing `nvme` `io_timeout` from 30 seconds to some arbitrary large number.
+Because there were no suggestions besides increasing *nvme* *io_timeout* from 30 seconds to some arbitrary large number.
 I did that, rebooted the instance, and nothing changed.
-And the `io_timeout` was reset back to 30 seconds.
+And the *io_timeout* was reset back to 30 seconds.

 Well, that was a flop.
 Nice try AWS.
 Next time — try a bit harder, will you?